-Steven J. Elie is a partner specializing in business and complex environmental litigation through trial and appeal, as well as environmental law, insurance and general business counseling.
+Steven J. Elie is a partner specializing in complex business, insurance and environmental litigation and counseling.
 Although based in Los Angeles, he routinely handles matters throughout the entire State.

 AREAS OF PRACTICE